enkidevs/curriculum/General/Networking/what-is-a-packet.md

 Other terms equivalent to **packets** are datagrams, segments, blocks, cells and even frames, depending on the protocol used for data transmission.

 [2:how do nodes work?]
-Contrary to *traditional lines* of communication such as telephone lines where there must be a continuous physical link between the source and destination, modern networks work on a different concept.
+Contrary to *traditional lines* of communication, such as telephone lines, where there must be a continuous physical link between the source and destination, modern networks work on a different concept.

 Packets are routed from *source* to *destination*, going through **nodes**.
 At each node calculations are made deciding the most efficient route of reaching the destination.